ppy/osu-wiki/news/2025/2025-09-27-osumania-4k-world-cup-2025-finals-recap.md

 As the match looked to be heading into a tiebreaker given the continuous back and forth, this was going to be the very last point Thailand would be able to steal from their rivals.
 However, South Korea was able to keep up their momentum from then on and swipe point after point from the hands of the Thai team, eventually taking the victory.
 This was not to say it wasn't a close match either way, as Thailand gave them one hell of a fight on maps like [Kobaryo - Villain Virus [feat.
 Camellia]](https://osu.ppy.sh/beatmapsets/2435350#mania/5308454) (HB1) with ::{ flag=TH }:: [konkawe](https://osu.ppy.sh/users/12046267)'s spotlight 995k performance.

 With the match ending at 3–7, South Korea was able to return to the podium after a year.
 But they won't stop there!
-With yesterday's win against ::{ flag=CN }:: China to start off the Grand Finals, they're still in it to battle the undefeated champions of the tournament: the ::{ flag=US }:: United States!
+Having won the Friday match against ::{ flag=CN }:: China to start off the Grand Finals, they're still in it to battle the undefeated champions of the tournament: the ::{ flag=US }:: United States!

 ---

 This is it folks!
 Our second to last recap is over, which means we'll be recapping the final results very, very soon.
-We hope you'll also be there as as we spectate the very last skirmish between the ::{ flag=US }:: United States and ::{ flag=CN }:: China this Sunday at 05:00 UTC on [osulive](https://www.twitch.tv/osulive)!
+We hope you'll also be there as we spectate the very last skirmish between the ::{ flag=US }:: United States and ::{ flag=CN }:: China this Sunday at 05:00 UTC on [osulive](https://www.twitch.tv/osulive)!

 —elexire, kadoen, \[GB\]yobrevelc, RandomeLoL